Health Topics

 - A false negative result means your test shows you don't have a disease or condition, but you really do.

-These incorrect results don't happen often, but they are more likely with certain of types tests, or if testing wasn't done right.
+These incorrect results don't happen often, but they are more likely with certain types of tests, or if testing wasn't done right.
 If your provider thinks your test result may be inaccurate, you may need to have another test.

 What can affect my results?

-- Eating and drinking certain foods and drinks
+- Eating and drinking certain foods and drinks.

-- Taking certain medicines or supplements
+- Taking certain medicines or supplements.

-- Exercising hard before your test
+- Exercising hard before your test.

 Your provider will let you know if you need to prepare for your test.
 Follow your provider's instructions carefully.
 That will help make sure your test results are as accurate as possible.
 Before your test, let your provider know about all the prescription and over-the-counter medicines you take as well as vitamins and other supplements.